-Winter is a great time to prune certain fruit trees and apples quite fancy a winter prune.
+Winter is a great time to prune certain fruit trees and apples especially quite fancy a winter prune.
 We show you how to get your seasonal apple tree pruning underway.

 One of the most important things you are doing for your tree is removing parts that it is sending nutrient to that are dead or diseased.
 This lets your tree put more energy into fruit and growth.